Dilogritando/Portafolio/README.md

 3. To keep an indexed, online, public version of some personal projects I intend to move forward in time.

 ----
-## What is it than I'm showcasing?
+## What is it that I'm showcasing?
 * HTML, CSS and JavaScript
 * Highlights of my professional experience
 * Some of the most successful outcomes of my work as copywriter, editor, etc.